 Video of the Day

 Connections will serve you well when you're ready to take on your first class.
-Make yourself known in the gyms where you want to teach.
+Make yourself known in the gyms or studios where you want to teach.
 Become a regular at an area gym, yoga center or dance studio.
 Form relationships with your teachers and fellow students.
 Inquire with particular studios about what qualifications they require new teachers to have.
-Once you have the necessary qualifications, you can approach the gym owners for a job.
+Once you have the necessary qualifications, you can approach the gym or studio owners for a job.

-Research certification programs for group exercise instructors.
-Most gyms require their teachers to have a group exercise certification from a reputable certification body like the American Council on Exercise or the Aerobics and Fitness Association of America (AFAA).
+Most gyms require their aerobics teachers to have a group exercise certification from a reputable certification body like the American Council on Exercise (ACE) or the Aerobics and Fitness Association of America (AFAA).
 Both of these certifying bodies are accredited by the National Commission for Certifying Agencies, the gold standard for program accreditation, according to ACE.